 The Hyundai Ioniq 5 and Hyundai Ioniq 6 will be followed by a new flagship Hyundai electric vehicle called the Hyundai Ioniq 7.
-Speaking to autocar.co.uk recently, SangYup Lee, Head of Design, Hyundai, provided the first hints on the Ioniq 7.
+Speaking to autocar.co.uk last year, SangYup Lee, Head of Design, Hyundai, provided the first hints on the Ioniq 7.
 He suggested that the third electric car will be about space and be a good family vehicle.

-Announcing the Ioniq brand for the future Hyundai electric vehicles and its initial line-up last week, Hyundai had revealed that the Ioniq 7 would be a large SUV.
-Like the Ioniq 5 and Ioniq 6, it will be based on a new platform developed exclusively for next-gen Hyundai Motor Group electric vehicles – E-GMP (Electric-Global Modular Platform).
-The same platform will underpin future Kia EVs (including the Kia CV) and the first Genesis EV (codename: Genesis JW) that will be launched this year globally.
+Announcing the Ioniq brand for the future Hyundai electric vehicles and its initial line-up in August, Hyundai had revealed that the Ioniq 7 would be a large SUV.
+Like the Ioniq 5 and Ioniq 6, it will be based on the new platform developed exclusively for next-gen Hyundai Motor Group electric vehicles – E-GMP (Electric-Global Modular Platform).
+The platform underpins future Kia EVs (including the Kia EV6) and the first Genesis EV, the GV60 (codename: Genesis JW) that will be launched this year globally.

-E-GMP will allow HMG to offer Hyundai, Kia and Genesis EVs with with a system voltage of 800 volts instead of the typical 400 volts and 350 kW rapid-charging support.
-The new dedicated BEV platform is central to HMG’s electrification strategy, and so, it will see unveil at its own event, on 21 October 2020.
+E-GMP will allow HMG to offer Hyundai, Kia, and Genesis EVs with a system voltage of 800 volts and 350 kW rapid-charging support.

 The 7 will be previewed by a concept, which has been shown in the teasers above.
-Each of the Hyundai Ioniq EV will have a design completely different design.
-The large SUV’s concept version can be seen featuring a very boxy body that gives it an upright stance and overall a very assertive character.
-There’s also a clamshell bonnet, full-width LED DRL stripe and likely tall pixelated headlamps with L-shape signature on the outer ends.
+Each of the Hyundai Ioniq EVs will have a design completely different design.
+Readers can see the large SUV’s concept version featuring a boxy body that gives it an upright stance and overall a very assertive character.
+There’s also a clamshell bonnet, full-width LED DRL stripe, and likely tall pixelated headlamps with an L-shape signature on the outer ends.
 The production version could be a three-row electric SUV with 6- and 7-seat seating options offering best-in-class knee room and headroom.

 What is the Hyundai Ioniq 7 release date?